akutz/memconn/README.md

 # MemConn
-MemConn is a named, in-memory network connection for Go that supports deadlines.
+MemConn provides named, in-memory network connections for Go.

 ## Create a Server
 A new `net.Listener` used to serve HTTP, gRPC, etc. is created with